-There were no chickenpox presentations to sentinel GPs in the past week and the rate of shingles presentations decreased below the baseline (Figure 19).
+There was one chickenpox presentation to sentinel GPs in the past week and the rate of shingles presentations increased but remained below the baseline (Figure 19).

 Figure 19.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in the past eight weeks, WA